SWAced/DatabasesAdvanced/README.md

 **You need to make sure you have Python installed.**

-**Before we run the script, we need to make sure that MongoDB is properly set up on our Linux machine.
+# Before we run the script, we need to make sure that MongoDB is properly set up on our Linux machine.
 On Windows, it is quite simple since you can just download MongoDB from the site and then use MongoDB Compass to have a visualiser.
 However, on Linux things are different.
-Here are steps to install MongoDB on Linux:**
+Here are steps to install MongoDB on Linux.

 **Step 1:**